 International Baccalaureate Diploma Programme (IB DP)

 The International Baccalaureate® (IB) Diploma Programme (DP) is for students aged 16-19.
-The IB DP is an international recognised and highly regarded Programme of study.
-Students at Al Bateen Academy consistently achieve above word average points when they achieve their full IB DP.
+The IB DP is an internationally recognised and highly regarded programme of study.
+Students at Al Bateen Academy consistently achieve above world average points when they achieve their full IB DP.

 Through the Diploma Programme (DP) core, students reflect on the nature of knowledge, complete independent research and undertake a project that often involves community service.